learn-academy-2019-bravo/intermediate-javascript-assessments-Lhosb/intermediate-js.md

 2. What is block scope in JavaScript?

   Block scope has to do with how variables are read in JavaScript.
 Within certains scopes, such as a function, JavaScript will not read specific variables.
 Using let, var, and const relate to block scope.

+  "A block scope is the area within if, switch conditions or for and while loops.
+Generally speaking, whenever you see {curly brackets}, it is a block.
+In ES6, const and let keywords allow developers to declare variables in the block scope, which means those variables exist only within the corresponding block."

 3. How would you explain the idea of "inheritance" in object oriented programming?